 In Western cultures, the square symbolizes structure, balance, logic, and law and order.
 It represents the laws of nature that exist in the physical realm, providing a sense of predictability and security Crystal Clear Intuition.
 Squares are often paired with circles to represent the contrast between the material and the spiritual, with circles symbolizing the eternal and spiritual aspects of life Learn Religions.

-Other Western traditions also recognize the square as a symbol of stability and order, associating it with the number 4 and the four elements of the physical world: earth, air, water, and fire Crystal Clear Intuition.
+Other Western traditions also recognize the square as a symbol of stability and order, associating it with the number 4 (though answering the question “Is 4 a lucky number?” is a little more complicated) and the four elements of the physical world: earth, air, water, and fire Crystal Clear Intuition.
 In Buddhism, the square represents a strong mind, with the corners symbolizing human physical existence and their experience of spiritual awareness and awakening Literary Devices.

 Key Concepts and Meanings

 Stability and Foundation

 The square symbol is often associated with stability and the foundations of our existence.
 Its four equal sides and right angles represent a sense of order and solidity, both literally and metaphorically .
 The square also stands for permanence and a safe place, as seen in Chinese symbolism and Native American religions.